jcbrinfo/bakfile/README.md

 ## Files

+* `bak/`: Used for exportation/importation.
+See the `export` and `import` targets of the `Makefile`.

-* `src/`: The Docker build contexts.
+* `src/`: Docker build contexts.
+	* `tk.backfile_users/root`: Files copied in the `/root` directory of the image.

-* `src/tk.bakfile_users/root/rsync-users`: List of the SSH users.
+		* `rsync-users`: List of the SSH users.
 All lines must be in the form `{UID}:{userName}`.
 Example: `1025:somebody`.
 The UID should be between 1025 and 29999.
 Empty lines are ignored.

-  Note: IDs between 1000 and 1024 are reserved for use by scripts in this project.
+		  **Note:** IDs between 1000 and 1024 are reserved for use by scripts in this project.

-* `src/tk.bakfile_users/root/ssh-auth-keys/`: The initial SSH authentication
-  keys of the users.
+		* `ssh-auth-keys/`: The initial SSH authentication keys of the users.
 		  For each user, this directory must contain a file with the name of the user and with the content of the wanted `~/.ssh/authorized_keys` file.

-* `src/tk.bakfile_rsync/sshd_config`: Used by `tk.bakfile_rsync` as the
+	* `tk.bakfile_rsync/sshd_config`: Used by `tk.bakfile_rsync` as the
 	  `/etc/ssh/sshd_config` configuration file.
-If the default `/etc/ssh/sshd_config` file has changed since the version(s) specified in the file, you may need to update some settings.
+If the default
+	  `/etc/ssh/sshd_config` file has changed since the version(s) specified in the file, you may need to update some settings.

-* `bak/`: Used for exportation/importation.
-See the `export` and `import`, targets of the `Makefile`.

 * `Makefile`: Builds the contexts needed to build the Docker images.